 When Creating Change Feels Hard, Keep This in Mind

 I have also made big changes to follow my dream of experiencing living in different countries.
 I left the UK in 2006 and lived in Ireland for 7 years before moving to Canada, where I now live.
 There have been many other personal and professional changes over the years too.
+All of them came with challenges to overcome and a range of emotions to navigate and deal with.

 Navigating the uncomfortable feelings, uncertainty, and the unknown can feel challenging and hard to process.
+Doing all the logistical tasks necessary to get from where you are to where you want to be can feel overwhelming and difficult.

 What people often overlook when they are just focusing on how hard creating change can be is this: